kayaman/magj-learn/src/content/docs/aws/dea/plan/data-lake.md

 8. Connect to BI tools (optional)

     Athena can integrate with popular BI tools like QuickSight, Tableau, or Microsoft Power BI, that you can use to visualize and explore your data.

+#### Resources

+**Amazon Athena overview**
+For an overview of Athena and tutorials about how to use it, see the [Getting Started with Amazon Athena](https://aws.amazon.com/athena/getting-started/) webpage.

+**Federated queries**
+For more information about federated queries, see **Using Amazon Athena Federated Query** in the [Amazon Athena User Guide](https://docs.aws.amazon.com/athena/latest/ug/connect-to-a-data-source.html).

+**Partitioning in Amazon Athena**
+To learn more about partitioning with Athena, go to **Partitioning Data in Athena** in the [Amazon Athena User Guide](https://docs.aws.amazon.com/athena/latest/ug/partitions.html).

+### QuickSight